hansamaligamage/Scheduler/README.md

 # Scheduler
-This solution describes a email scheduler using a windows service
+This solution describes how to create an email scheduler using a windows service